Should You Take a Guaranteed BS/DO Seat or Wait for MD?

 Should you take a guaranteed BS/DO or BS/MD seat now, or wait and try for MD later?

 These decisions look like they are about prestige, and families argue them that way: the bigger name versus the guaranteed seat, MD versus DO, six years versus the scenic route.
-They are actually about the fine print and about one honest question about the student.
+They are about the fine print, and about one hard question about the student.
 Get the fine print and the question right, and the prestige debate mostly answers itself.

-What actually decides between a guaranteed seat and a bigger name
+What decides between a guaranteed seat and a bigger name

 The conditions fall into a handful of repeating categories, and each one can change the answer: